mdanlowski/rails/README.md

 # rails
 Ruby on Rails practice

+## RSS AGGREGATOR (rss_feed_aggr)

+- RSS channels can be subscribed
+- User can specify refresh rates and no. of posts to keep saved

 ## simple_blog -

 - Fully functional blog with users and posts - users can add avatars, edit posts, share and more